polyson28/code_for_diploma/outputs/hyperparameters_tuning.md

-# The cells and output of the cells for hyperparamenets tuning
+# The output of the cells for hyperparamenets tuning

 ## Hyperparameters tuning for the baseline model
 ```